alexsrebernic/Doable/README.md

    To enable authentication and backend functionalities, you need to set up Firebase.
 Create a Firebase project and obtain the necessary credentials (apiKey, authDomain, projectId, etc.).

-   - For Firebase Auth: Update the Firebase configuration in `src/auth/firebaseConfig.js`.
+   - For Firebase Auth: Update or create the Firebase configuration in `src/api/firebase.config.js`.

-   - For Firebase Backend: Update the Firebase configuration in `src/firebase/firebaseConfig.js`.
+   - For Firebase Backend: Update or create the Firebase configuration in `src/api/firebase.config.js`.

 4. **Start the development server**: